-On August 13, 2014, the U.S. Bureau of Labor Statistics (BLS) issued its annual estimate of employment and unemployment among 16 to 24 year-olds.
+Annually, the U.S. Bureau of Labor Statistics (BLS) issued its estimate of employment and unemployment among 16 to 24 year-olds.

-The BLS annual estimate of employment and unemployment among 16 to 24 year-olds is data critical for seeing the volume of summer youth employment.
+The BLS annual estimate of employment and unemployment among 16 to 24 year-olds offers a summary of the labor force participation of youth.

 Since youth employment typically peaks in July, BLS uses that as its reference month for summer employment — comparing it to April, May and June.
 Youth employment typically begins to rise after April of each year, as school years end.

 Data are provided by gender, race, and Hispanic origin.

 BLS also usually supplies comparable data for the previous 3 years in Table 2.